Understanding How a FICO Credit Score is Determined

 Let's quickly break down each category.

-Amounts owed Relative to Limits is your debt-to-credit ratio.
+Amounts owed Relative to Limits is your debt-to-credit ratio or your debt utilization.
 Say you have five credit cards, each with a $20,000 limit.
 That means you've got a $100,000 credit limit.
 You may only be using 10 percent of that, and that's positive; however, if that means you've maxed out on one card, that's negative.
-It's best to keep your debt-to-credit ratio below 50 percent.
+FICO’s most recent model places more weight on rising levels of debt, higher debt utilization and late payments.
+It also places more emphasis on personal loans.
+Regardless of the model being used, it’s important to keep your utilization low.

 Length of Credit History takes the average length of time you have had your credit card accounts into consideration.
 The longer history you have of making payments on time, the better your credit score.

 Frequency of New Credit is important because if you have a lot of newly issued credit in your credit history – whether new loans or new credit cards – lenders may be concerned about your ability to repay all of this new debt.
 Therefore, they will be less likely to lend you money.

 While examining Types of Credit used, lenders prefer to see that you are capable of handling different types of credit.
 So, someone who only has credit card debt will probably not have as good a score as someone who has demonstrated good payment habits on installment loans, mortgage loans and student loans, as well as credit card debt.

 All of this is important because your credit score affects your ability to rent an apartment, buy car insurance at lower premiums, and obtain credit at lower interest rates.
 That's right: A good credit score will save you money.